 Art must realize its energies in form, and animate its order with imagination.
 Writers spend half their strength to discipline their energies, but then they have to task half their discipline to temper their discipline, to make words sing in their chains.
-It may be made by exuberance, but beauty is calmness and control, though control may be so assured that it looks like exuberance, as it does in Matisse.
+The artist may be exuberant, but beauty is calmness and control, though control may be so assured that it looks like exuberance, as it does in Matisse.
 Intensity makes one sort of force, and restraint another, and power is manifest in both.

 Imagination is electricity, order is gravity.
 Order builds in stone, imagination writes in flame.
 It is the god that answers by fire.
-Shape sets out plain symmetrical motifs, imagination works up a lavish palette of effulgent colours.
 It knows the joy of speed, while regularity has the serene dignity of stillness.

 Imagination is lexical, order is syntactic.